flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 MethodChannels are always asychronous, which might or might not matter to you, depending on your use case.
-Like with FFI and direct calls to native code, using MethodChannels requires a modicum of glue code to translate your Dart objects into native objects, and then back again.
+Like with FFI and direct calls to native code, using MethodChannels requires a small amount of glue code to translate your Dart objects into native objects, and then back again.
 In most cases, [`pkg:pigeon`][pigeon] is helpful in writing this glue code.